jeremyKisner/verbose-goggles/basic-algebra/chapterfour/LEARN.md

 - y - 3 = 2/5(x - 10)
     - y - 3 = 2/5x - 4
         - y = 2/5x - 1

+# 4.60
+Find an equation of a line with slope m=−1/3 that contains the point  (6,−4).
+Write the equation in slope–intercept form.